-\paragraph{Analytic Continual Learning} The ACL is a recently developed exemplar-free approach inspired by pseudoinverse learning \cite{GUO2004101}.
-In ACL, the neural network is trained using the RLS like technique to generate a closed-form solution, to overcome the inherent drawbacks associated with back-propagation such as the gradient vanishing/exploding, divergence during iterative processes, and long training epochs.
+\textit{ACL} is a recently developed exemplar-free approach inspired by pseudoinverse learning \cite{GUO2004101}.
+In ACL, classifiers are trained using the RLS-like technique to generate a closed-form solution to overcome the inherent drawbacks associated with back-propagation, such as the gradient vanishing/exploding, divergence during iterative processes, and long training epochs.
 The ACIL \cite{zhuang2022acil} restructures CL programs into a recursive analytic learning process, eliminating the necessity of storing samples through the preservation of the correlation matrix.
 The GKEAL \cite{zhuang2023gkeal} focuses on few-shot CL scenarios by leveraging a Gaussian kernel process that excels in zero-shot learning.
-The RanPAC \cite{RanPAC_McDonnell_NeurIPS2023} just simply replace the recursive classifier of the ACIL into an iterative one.
-To enhance the ability of the classifier, the DS-AL \cite{Zhuang_DSAL_AAAI2024} introduces another recursive classifier to learn the residue, while the REAL \cite{REAL_He_arXiv2024} introduces the representation enhancing distillation to boost the plasticity of backbone networks.
-The ACL is an emerging CL branch, exhibiting strong performance due to its equivalence between continual learning and joint-learning, in which we adopt all the data altogether to train the model.
-Our AEF-OCL method belongs to ACL.
-Compared with the latest work, we add a PFG module to solve the problem of data imbalance.
-At the same time, we incorporate ACL method into the OCL scenario and achieve state-of-the-art results.
+The RanPAC \cite{RanPAC_McDonnell_NeurIPS2023} just simply replaces the recursive classifier of the ACIL with an iterative one.
+To enhance the ability of the classifier, the DS-AL \cite{Zhuang_DSAL_AAAI2024} introduces another recursive classifier to learn the residue, and the REAL \cite{REAL_He_arXiv2024} introduces the representation enhancing distillation to boost the plasticity of backbone networks.
+The AFL \cite{AFL_Zhuang_arXiv2024} extends the ACL to federated learning, transitioning from temporal increment to spatial increment, and \citet{LSSE_Liu_ICLR2024} apply ACL to reinforcement learning.
+The ACL is an emerging CL branch, exhibiting strong performance due to its equivalence between CL and joint-learning, in which all the data are adopted altogether to train the model.
+Our AEF-OCL belongs to ACL.
+Compared with the latest work, a PFG module is applied to solve the data imbalance problem.
+Our AEF-OCL incorporates ACL methods into OCL and achieve state-of-the-art results.